althonos/pyhmmer/docs/performance.rst

 Example
 ^^^^^^^

-To check how well pyHMMER and HMMER3 handle parallelism on a real dataset, we annotated proteins from representative genomes of the `proGenomes <https://progenomes.embl.de/>`_ database with the `Pfam <http://pfam.xfam.org/>`_ collection of HMMs. ``hmmsearch`` runs
+To check how well PyHMMER and HMMER3 handle parallelism on a real dataset, we annotated proteins from representative genomes of the `proGenomes <https://progenomes.embl.de/>`_ database with the `Pfam <http://pfam.xfam.org/>`_ collection of HMMs. ``hmmsearch`` runs